ErvinDuagi/Proiecte_din_Facultate/README.md

 # Ervin_portfolio
 Portofoliul meu
+# about me :
+I'm a third year student in Electronics and Telecommunications Engineering at Polytehnic University Bucharest.
+I am passionate about embedded systems, hardware design and c++ programming.
 # [Project 1 : Oscilator de semnal triunghiular](https://github.com/ErvinDuagi/Triangle_Wave_Generator)

 This is a triangle wave generator made only with discrete components;